mosaleh1/mosaleh1/README.md

-Here’s an enhanced version of your README file with the requested updates:

----

 # 👋 Hey there!
 I'm [Mohamed Saleh] - Software Enginner

 Mid-Level **Android Developer** with 3 years of experience crafting high-quality, user-focused applications using **Java** and **Kotlin**.
 I'm also a proficient **Spring Boot Developer**, working on backend services and building robust, scalable, and efficient solutions.
 Passionate about developing performant apps with modern architectures, I am dedicated to delivering scalable, well-structured solutions that exceed user expectations.